-Given that we are often looking at a vitamin in isolation, or evaluating vitamin products that do not contain the ingredients or doses they claim to, it’s no surprise that the media proclaims vitamins don’t work, aren’t necessary or are a waste of money: in those cases, it’s likely true!
+Given that we are often looking at a vitamin in isolation, or evaluating vitamin products that do not contain the ingredients or doses they claim to, it’s no surprise that some scientists, and especially the media, proclaim that vitamins don’t work, aren’t necessary or are a waste of money: in those cases, it’s likely true!

-At marcellepick.com and in the Women to Women Clinic, we have seen first-hand that high-quality supplements can make an incredible difference in the health and healing of our patients.
-That’s because we formulate our vitamins to be of the highest quality and purity, designed for optimal absorption and laboratory-tested to ensure efficacy and potency.
-Our patients see and feel the difference.
+At marcellepick.com and in my practice, I have seen first-hand the incredible difference that high-quality supplements can make in the health and healing of my patients.
+That’s because my supplements are formulated to be of the highest quality and purity, designed for optimal absorption and laboratory-tested to ensure efficacy and potency.
+When using these top shelf supplements, my patients see and feel the difference.

-Given the way food is raised and grown today, it’s no great surprise that my patients are often experiencing symptoms resulting from the deficiencies or ‘gaps’ that can arise from incomplete nutrition.
-For the majority of my patients, once we look at their diets, they immediately understand that their bodies need more support and understand that a high-quality multivitamin can help to “bridge the gap.”
+All of that means it’s no great surprise that my patients are often experiencing symptoms resulting from the ‘gaps’ that can arise from incomplete nutrition.
+Once I explain all this to my patients, the majority of them immediately understand that their bodies need more support.
+They’re more ready to believe that a high-quality multivitamin can help to “bridge the gap.”

 In addition, stress plays a huge role in our physical health and wellness, our absorption of nutrients, and our weight gains and losses.
 The more stress we have, the harder it will be to maintain a healthy weight and the more likely we are to make poor food choices, which will then impact our weight.
 It’s a vicious cycle!

-Regardless of its impact on weight, however, stress, whether it is environmental stress such as pollution and radiation, the everyday craziness of rush hour traffic, or busy kids’ schedules and work deadlines, also impacts our bodies’ abilities to absorb and process nutrients, making it even more important that we receive high-quality support to stay balanced.
+Stress takes a toll on our body, even if it doesn’t directly impact weight.
+Whether it is environmental stress such as pollution and radiation, the everyday craziness of rush hour traffic, or busy kids’ schedules and work deadlines, stress impacts our bodies’ abilities to absorb and process nutrients, making it even more important that we receive high-quality support to stay balanced.

 So what should you look for when choosing a nutritional supplement?
-There are six main points that we think are essential in making your choice.
+There are six main points that I find essential in making the best choices:

 - Bioavailability matters.
-There are six patented chelated formulas we recommend be included, and the vitamin must meet USP standards for solubility.
+As I said before, if your body can’t use it, why bother?
+There are six patented chelated formulas that I recommend be included, and the vitamin must meet USP standards for solubility.

 - Natural is the only way to go.
 Supplements must be free from artificial preservatives, dyes, allergens and other contaminants.
 The fatty acid formula must be certified free of mercury and lead.